ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S2_terraform-02_Terraform_Commands_Varables_Conditonals_Loops/README.md

 - Go to the terminal and run `terraform show`.

- You can see tfstate file or plan in the terminal.
+ You can see the tfstate file or plan in the terminal.
 It is more readable than `terraform.tfstate`.

 ```bash
 terraform show